 Market volatility is a normal part of investing.
 In fact, the Balanced option has a risk of delivering a negative return about five years in every twenty.
 And yet, this growth cycle has delivered nine financial years in a row of positive returns.
 A member with $100,000 invested in the Balanced option on 1 January 2009 would have grown their balance to more than $223,000 over the 10 years to 31 December 2018.

 Some members think the best thing to do when markets are volatile is to completely sell out of shares and move to cash.
 Our research shows this strategy can be costly.
 We find that most members are usually better off sticking with their long-term strategy, providing its right for their goals and circumstances.
-Read our case study on the hidden costs of switching.
+Hear from AustralianSuper portfolio manager, Justine O’Connell, on the potential risks of switching investment options.

 If you’re not sure you’re in the right investment option for your objectives, it can be worthwhile speaking to a financial adviser.
 An adviser can help you choose the right investment option for your needs.
 They can also help provide guidance during times of uncertainty so you can stay focused on your long-term plan.